kowabunga-cloud/kowabunga-cloud.github.io/content/en/docs/admin-guide/create-region.md

 Let's continue with the 3 **Kaktus** instances declaration and their associated agents.
 Note that, this time, instances are associated to the zone itself, not the region.

 {{< alert color="success" title="Information" >}}
-Note that **Kaktus** instance creaion/update takes 4 specific parameters into account:
+Note that **Kaktus** instance creation/update takes 4 specific parameters into account:
 - **cpu_price** and **memory_price** are purely arbitrary values that express how much actual money is worth your metal infrastructure.
-These are used to compute virtual cost calculation later, when you'll be spwaning **Kompute** instances with vCPUs and vGB of RAM.
+These are used to compute virtual cost calculation later, when you'll be spawning **Kompute** instances with vCPUs and vGB of RAM.
 Each server being different, it's fully okay to have different values here for your fleet.
 - **cpu_overcommit** and **memory_overcommit** define the [overcommit](https://en.wikipedia.org/wiki/Memory_overcommitment) ratio you accept your physical hosts to address.
 As for price, not every server is born equal.
 Some have hyper-threading, other don't.
 You may consider that a value of 3 or 4 is fine, other tend to be stricter and use 2 instead.
 The more you set the bar, the more virtual resources you'll be able to create but the less actual physical resources they'll be able to get.
 {{< /alert >}}